From First Steps to Professional Practice

 - Degree: 4 years

-- Supervised practice and Accreditation
+- Supervised practice and accreditation: as above

 Learn more in our guide: How Long Does It Take to Become a Counsellor or Psychotherapist in Ireland?